Office politics are everywhere.

 The standard advice of getting close to them sometimes works.

-When colleagues are grumpy because of personal issues, it’s possible to pierce their defense mechanism and become their best (and possibly only) friend in the world.
+You may pierce their defense mechanism and become their best (and possibly only) friend.

 But from a political and social status point of view, it’s a double-edged sword.

-Grumpy players are rarely high performers, and unless you’re already a highly skilled social master, associating with them might drag you down.
+Grumpy players are rarely high performers, and associating with them might drag you down.

 As Robert Greene says in “The 48 Laws of Power“: avoid the unhappy and unlucky.